Camilool8/claude-gemini-cli-api/README.md

-# Claude Code API
+# AI CLI API (Claude Code & Gemini CLI)

-A production-ready REST API wrapper for Claude Code CLI, designed for integration with automation platforms like n8n.
+A production-ready REST API wrapper for both Claude Code CLI and Gemini CLI, designed for integration with automation platforms like n8n.
+Supports automatic fallback between CLIs for maximum reliability.

 ## Features

+- **Dual CLI Support**: Use Claude Code or Gemini CLI interchangeably
+- **Automatic Fallback**: If one CLI fails, automatically tries the other
-- RESTful API with simple HTTP endpoints
+- **RESTful API** with simple HTTP endpoints
+- **CLI Selection**: Choose which CLI to use per request or use defaults
+- **Metadata Tracking**: Know which CLI handled each request
 - Basic authentication for secure access
 - Rate limiting to prevent abuse
 - Comprehensive request logging